Building The High Performance House:

 2960 Centre Point Drive, Roseville, MN 55113

-MN Contractor (including energy) and MN Building Official through the MN Dept. of Labor & Industry (pending approval) • Approved for seven hours of MN Real Estate credits through the MN Dept. of Commerce.
+Approved for seven hours of MN Contractor credits (including energy) and MN Building Official credits through the MN Dept. of Labor & Industry • Approved for seven hours of MN Real Estate credits through the MN Dept. of Commerce.

 Minnesota’s Green Path is an energy and green building program for the residential construction industry.
 Launched by the Builders Association of the Twin Cities in 2011, MN Green Path encourages builders and home owners to look at energy and green building in a different way.
 GreenPath.com

 Minnesota Building Performance Association (MBPA) is a non-profit organization founded in 2004 to support safe, healthy, comfortable, durable, energy-efficient homes.
 MBPA.us

 7:30-8:00 AM: registration

 First session: An overview of what makes a high performance house, including the science that assures houses are healthy, durable, and energy and water efficient.
 It also will cover material, adaptability, resiliency, what makes a good design, and affordability.
 This session will make the case for using code, programs, and best practices to the benefit of both the builder and the customer.

 Second session: Define and explain several programs, including both energy programs and utility programs.
 The history and technical aspects of each program will be explained.
 Presenters also will cover participant compliance including an overview of the process, cost, certifications offered, rebates, and oversight.